lawrencewoodman/appdirs_tcl/README.md

 Installation
 ------------
-To install the module you can use the `installmodule.tcl` script as root:

-    $ tclsh installmodule.tcl AppDirs-*.tm

-Alternatively if you want to manually copy the file `AppDirs-*.tm` to a specific location that tcl expects to find modules.
+To install the module you can use the [installmodule.tcl](https://github.com/LawrenceWoodman/installmodule_tcl) script or if you want to manually copy the file `AppDirs-*.tm` to a specific location that tcl expects to find modules.
 This would typically be something like:

     /usr/share/tcltk/tcl8.6/tcl8/